ghrimx/StudX/README.md

 * Python 3
 * Django 2
 * MySQL database
-* Virtualenv (not mandatory but recommended)
+* Virtualenv (not mandatory but highly recommended)

 ### Installing
-I use Virtualenv for developping this project so in order to get a local copy of the project directory clone "StudX".
+I use Virtualenv for developping this project so I recommend you to create an virtual environment `virtualenv venv` and to install the requirements `pip install -r requirements.txt`.
+Then, get a local copy of the project directory by cloning "StudX" from github.

 Then follow these steps:
 1. create the database by typing in mysql command line `create database Studx_database`
 2. Provide the required information to the `DATABASES` dictionnary by editing `/StudX/settings.py`